Financial Support and Housing

 Summer Language Grants of up to $2,000 are available to students in their first three years to fund travel, during the summer quarter, to obtain language skills not otherwise obtainable in the Chicago metropolitan area.

 Graduate Student Summer Research Travel Grants of up to $1,000 are available from BCICS to fund travel for research purposes during summer.
-For the record, 16 graduate students in political science won these grants for the summer of 2007.

 For more detailed information: